CORONAVIRUS NWF - What's open & what's not? - A list of closures and what is still open

 – Baptist Health Care asks that family members and friends not visit loved ones in the hospital or outpatient care areas, but to communicate with them by mobile device, phone, FaceTime or Skype as of March 18.

 – The Panhandle Animal Welfare Society will be closing its low-cost clinic through April 7.
 Previous appointments will be rescheduled.
+The shelter will still adopting out dogs.
 Owners who wish to surrender their pets are strongly encouraged to wait until April 8.

 – Alaqua Rescue Foundation will be closing its properties until the end of March.
 The rescue still plans to schedule adoptions online only and work on promoting adoptions virtually and via social media.